bloodydoves/BattleTech-Advanced/CustomAmmoCategories/ReadMe.txt

    "AdditionalImpactVFXScaleX":10, - scale of additional VFX, used only when AdditionalImpactVFX is not empty.
 Note, not all VFXs supports scaling.
    "AdditionalImpactVFXScaleY":10,
    "AdditionalImpactVFXScaleZ":10,
+   "ClearMineFieldRadius": 4, - radius in in-game terrain cells.
+Minefields in all cells within radius will be cleared in terrain impact.
+                                Clearing on success hit controled by FireOnSuccessHit flag.
+   "Cooldown": 2, - number of rounds weapon will be unacceptable after fire this mode "ImprovedBallistic": true, - whether use or not own ballistic weapon effect engine.
+								Difference between "improved" and vanilla engine:
+								1. Improved mode uses ShotsWhenFire properly (vanilla had not used them at all)
+								2. Improved mode can use curvy trajectory for indirect fire (indirect gauss bullet can be used too, but looks very funny)
+								3. Improved mode fire ShotsWhenFire volleys with ProjectilesPerShot bullets in each.
+								   Bullets in one volley fired simultaneously instead of one by one (as in WeaponRealizer) But damage still dealt once per volley, not per bullet, to keep compatibility with vanilla.
+								NOTE!
+If ImprovedBallistic is set DisableClustering is forced to true and "wr-clustered_shots" tag removed from definition.
+  "BallisticDamagePerPallet": true - if true damage inflicted per pallet instead of per shot.
+Only working with ImprovedBallistic true, ballistic weapon effect and HasShels false
+                                     Damage will be divided by ProjectilesPerShot value, heat damage and stable damage too.
    "Modes": array of modes for weapon
 	[{
 		"Id": "x4",  - Must be unique per weapon